 Keep in mind that it takes time and work to build relationships and trust with customers.
 By targeting businesses and industries that have a need for your services, you’ll be able to find customers for your drone inspection business.

 Drone inspection businesses use aerial photography and video to capture images and footage of properties from above.
 This provides a unique perspective that can be used to assess the condition of roofs, identify potential problem areas, and develop repair and maintenance plans.
 Zoom photos and video provide close-up footage that can document the need for repairs.

 Three Dimensional Imaging

-One option is to use photogrammetry.
+Photogrammetry.
+Multiple overlapping images are combined to create a 3-dimensional, georeferences model of the area.
 The advantage of this method is that it’s relatively inexpensive and easy to do.
 However, it can be time-consuming, and the quality of the final model can vary depending on the quality of the photos.

-Another option is laser scanning.
+LIDAR (Light Imaging Detecion and Radar).
 This involves using a laser scanner to capture detailed data about the geometry of the inspection site.
 This data can then be used to create a 3D model.
-The advantage of this method is that it’s very accurate and produces high-quality results.
+The advantage of this method is that is more accurate, produces higher-quality results, and can “see” through dense foliage.
 However, it’s also more expensive and time-consuming than photogrammetry.